Italian designers Dolce and Gabbana convicted of tax evasion

 The designers have always said they are innocent.
 "Everyone knows that we haven't done anything," Gabbana tweeted in June 2012 after the trial was ordered.

-Gabbana's only immediate reaction on Wednesday was to tweet a photograph of the branch of a citrus tree, a symbol of Sicily which is the duo's signature, just seconds after the verdict was announced.
-A strand #freedolceandgabbana also appeared on Twitter.
+Gabbana's immediate reaction on Wednesday was to tweet a photograph of the branch of a citrus tree, a symbol of Sicily which is the duo's signature, just seconds after the verdict was announced.
+A strand #freedolceandgabbana also appeared on Twitter. ($1 = 0.7467 euros)

-(Additional reporting By Isla Binnie,; writing by Jennifer Clark,; editing by Giles Elgood and David Stamp)
+(Additional reporting By Isla Binnie,; writing by Jennifer Clark,; editing by Giles Elgood, David Stamp and Leslie Gevirtz)